epam/Indigo/.github/ISSUE_TEMPLATE/bug_report.md

 **Actual behavior**
 A clear and concise description of what the bug is.

-**Screenshots**
+**Attachments**
-If applicable, add screenshots to help explain your problem.
+If applicable, add attachment files to reproduce the issue.

 **Indigo/Bingo version**
 Provide full version